Mark Collie

 George Mark Collie (born January 18, 1956) is an American country music singer, songwriter, musician, actor, record producer, and fundraiser for Type 1 diabetes study.
 He has won awards and acclaim for his music, his acting, and his philanthropy.
 His singing career has included five major-label albums: four for MCA Nashville and one for Giant Records.
 Sixteen of his singles have charted on Hot Country Songs, including the top ten hits "Even the Man in the Moon Is Cryin'" and "Born to Love You".

-Collie has also written songs for Aaron Tippin, Alabama, Garth Brooks, Tim McGraw, and JT Hodges.
+Collie has also written songs for Aaron Tippin, Alabama, Garth Brooks, Tim McGraw, Warren Haynes, and JT Hodges.
 His acting career includes roles in Fire Down Below, The Punisher, Kill Switch and Landman.

 Singing career

 From the beginnings of his performing and recording career, Collie's singing and performing style drew comparisons to Bruce Springsteen and Johnny Cash as a result of Collie’s combination of rockabilly energy, intensity, and clever songwriting.